| | | |

 Vegetable Onigiri

-Fill your onigiri with a mixture of pickled vegetables, avocado, and sesame seeds for a refreshing vegetarian option.
+Fill your onigiri with a mixture of pickled veggies, creamy avocado, and sesame seeds for a refreshing vegetarian option.

 Teriyaki Chicken Onigiri

-Use shredded teriyaki chicken as the filling for a savory and sweet flavor profile that pairs well with rice.
+Use shredded teriyaki chicken as the filling for a savory and sweet flavor combo that pairs beautifully with rice.

 Kimchi Onigiri

-Incorporate kimchi into your onigiri for a spicy and tangy kick that adds a Korean twist to this Japanese staple.
+Incorporate kimchi into your onigiri for a spicy and tangy kick that adds a Korean flare.

 Cheese Onigiri

-Add a slice of cheese, such as cheddar or mozzarella, to your onigiri for a creamy and comforting combination that melts beautifully.
+Add a slice of cheese, like cheddar or mozzarella, to your onigiri for a melty, comforting combo you won’t forget!